cerbero90/laravel-enum/README.md

 }
 ```

 In the enum above, each case specifies a `handlePayout` meta with a callable class.
-When a case calls its `handlePayout()` method, the corresponding class is resolved and its `__invoke()` method is executed with any parameters passed:
+Calling `handlePayout()` resolves and invokes the class with any passed parameters.

 ```php
 // 🐢 instead of this